 Wolf and Caldwell

-In 2002, Tom Wolf and Brian Caldwell attempted to isolate the critical factors by evaluating the impact of nozzle angle, travel speed, and droplet size on the “front” (facing the sprayer’s direction of travel) and “back” of vertical targets.
-They ran three laboratory experiments: spray configuration (single vs. double fan), ground speed (7.6 and 15.2 km/h) and spray quality (conventional versus air-induced droplets) using TeeJet XR’s and Billericay air bubbles at a rate of 175 L/ha.
+In 2002, Dr. Tom Wolf and Brian Caldwell experimented with fan angles.
+They evaluated the impact of nozzle angle, travel speed, and droplet size on the “front” (facing the sprayer’s advance) and “back” (sprayer’s retreat) of vertical targets.
+They ran three laboratory experiments: spray configuration (single vs. double fan), travel speed (7.6 and 15.2 km/h) and spray quality (conventional versus air-induced droplets) using TeeJet XR’s and Billericay air bubbles at a rate of 175 L/ha.
 Here’s what they observed: